Porcelain: Chinese porcelain

 By the time of the Ming dynasty (1368–1644 CE), porcelain wares were being exported to Asia and Europe.
 Some of the most well-known Chinese porcelain art styles arrived in Europe during this era, such as the coveted "blue-and-white" wares.
 The Ming dynasty controlled much of the porcelain trade, which was expanded to Asia, Africa and Europe via the Silk Road.
 In 1517, Portuguese merchants began direct trade by sea with the Ming dynasty, and in 1598, Dutch merchants followed.

 Some porcelains were more highly valued than others in imperial China.
 The most valued types can be identified by their association with the court, either as tribute offerings, or as products of kilns under imperial supervision.
 Since the Yuan dynasty, the largest and best centre of production has made Jingdezhen porcelain.
 During the Ming dynasty, Jingdezhen porcelain had become a source of imperial pride.
 The Yongle emperor erected a white porcelain brick-faced pagoda at Nanjing, and an exceptionally smoothly glazed type of white porcelain is peculiar to his reign.
 Jingdezhen porcelain's fame came to a peak during the Qing dynasty.

+Jun ware miniature incense burner with blue glaze, Song–Yuan dynasty (12th–14th century).
+Metropolitan Museum of Art.